-As PR pros we know it’s PR 101 to go where our customers are.
-Increasingly, that means social media that’s optimized for mobile.
+As communication pros we know it’s PR 101 to be present where our customers and potential consumers are.
+Increasingly, that means social media.
 Numbers make this coupling inevitable, according to Pew, an estimated 69% of people in the US use social media and an estimated 77% of people own smartphones.

-With this reality, it’s a foregone conclusion that your business needs to be on social media and if you have a consumer-facing business, your customers are going to (sooner rather than later) ask for your help via Twitter (or Facebook).
+With this reality, it’s a foregone conclusion that your business needs to be on social media and if you have a consumer-facing business, your customers are likely asking for your help via Twitter (or Facebook).
+This is why offering a high level of social media customer service is now critical.

-In fact, one of the first Twitter prompts was: “What are you doing?”
-In retrospect, it might have pushed early adopters to complain.
+In fact, one of the first Twitter post prompts was: “What are you doing?”
+In retrospect, it might have pushed early adopters to complain...

-Soon a Whirlpool VP (Maytag’s parent company) was on the phone, ordering her a new repairman and the next day, her washer was back in working order.
+Soon a Whirlpool VP (Maytag’s parent company) was on the phone, ordering her a new repairman and the next day, her washer was back in working order - anything to save avoid tarnishing brand perception!
 Maytag (and Whirlpool) learned a quick lesson that day; influencers have an engaged audience that responds when they tweet.
 Try to ensure that they don’t shout negative things about your brand.

 But as the lines between communication platforms began blurring, it seemed more efficient to go straight to social media.
 Maybe it was because early adopters/influencers were getting better service in less time, while regular consumers felt left out.
 (Everyone wants customer service right away.)
 What had seemed like a luxury of the few, started looking attainable to more and more consumers who saw the power of complaining on public channels.

-Maybe it’s telling, the first time Comcast is mentioned on Twitter, it’s in the form of a complaint:
+Maybe it’s telling, the first time Comcast was mentioned on Twitter, it was in the form of a complaint about waiting in line.

-To address complaints that were organically appearing on the platform, the company set up @ComcastCares in March 2008.
+To address complaints that were organically appearing on the platform, their marketing/ PR team set up @ComcastCares in March 2008.
 Making them an early corporate adopter with a dedicated service channel.
 (Contrast that with the launch date of November 2009 for the brand account, @Comcast.)

 While Comcast isn’t a model of transparency, companies have followed their direct approach on Twitter.
 Unfortunately, by cleaving customer service from their main account, @Comcast, they’ve drawn a thick line between PR and customer service.
 Of course, being seen as a utility comes with the expectation that you’re equipped to be an always-up business.
 So, it’s possible that with the high volume of customer service that Comcast deals with, they are in a constant state of catch-up.
 And though @ComcastCares can feel automated, sometimes a quick acknowledgment is all that is needed to send a positive message to a customer looking for a solution.